Interview by Rupert Dastur

 It’s hard for a piece to be entirely apolitical, even when this is less explicit than, say, Orwell or Atwood or Lessing.
 But it must be the character’s politics; if they also happen to be the author’s, this must be coincidental and never didactic.
 A piece may become political, but rarely, I think, starts that way.
 That’s not to say stories should be well-behaved or decorous.
 They shouldn’t.

-‘Offline’ is told form the first person, as are many of your other stories – thirteen of twenty in fact.
+‘Offline’ is told from the first person, as are many of your other stories – thirteen of twenty in fact.
 What draws you to use this voice so often?

 Nothing more than a device to best suit the story being told.
 Often I’ll switch viewpoint to achieve a greater or lesser psychic distance, depending on my desired effect.
 At times a piece might not be working in the first-person, so I’ll switch it.
 I certainly write more in the third-person with my stories now, albeit with an implied first-person narration.